einar-saukas/ZX0/README.md

 The **ZX0** data compression format and algorithm was designed and implemented by **Einar Saukas**.
 Special thanks to **introspec/spke** for several suggestions and improvements, and together with **uniabis** for providing the "Fast" decompressor.
-Also special thanks to **Urusergi** for additional improvements.
+Also special thanks to **Urusergi** for additional ideas and improvements.

 The optimal C compressor is available under the "BSD-3" license.
 In practice, this is relevant only if you want to modify its source code and/or incorporate